PUSHKIN'S POEMS

 With piled up snow, and

-through the tops
+through the crowns

-Of aspens, limes, and naked birch
+Of aspens, birch and naked limes

 The watery starlight filters down.